nypesap/nypesap.github.io/1909SPS08/general/architecture.md

-# Fiori Tracker Architecture
+# Fiori Apps' Usage architecture

-Fiori Tracker can document and monitor any SAP Gateway of SAP Business Suite or SAP S/4 HANA landscape.
+Fiori Apps' Usage report monitors any SAP Gateway of a SAP Business Suite or SAP S/4 HANA landscape.

 Below is the typical architecture.
-The tool can also be set to work directly on the SAP Gateway without SAP Solution Manager – find all deployment options in section [Deployment options](deployment/intro.md).
+You can install the tool also directly on the SAP Gateway – find all deployment options in section [Deployment options](deployment/intro.md).

 ![](res/architecture.png)

-*Fiori Tracker recommended installation in three tier system landscape with Fiori Tracker central system on SAP Solution Manager*
+*Recommended installation in three tier system landscape with central system on SAP Solution Manager*